Princess Knight: Publication

 The third serialization was a rewriting of the Shōjo Club version and ran from January 1963 to October 1966 in Nakayoshi, and was originally published into five tankōbon volumes by Kodansha between August 15, 1964 and June 15, 1966.
 It was followed by several rereleases and reissues; three volumes were published by Shogakukan in pocketbook format between March 10, and May 10, 1969; three volumes were published between June 13, 1977 and January 11, 1978 under the Osamu Tezuka Manga Complete Works line by Kodansha; in June 1982 it was published by Holp Shuppan; on December 14, 1994 it was released under KC Grand Collection line; on October 9, 1999 under Manga Bunko Line; and on October 9, 2009 under the Osamu Tezuka Bunko Complete Works line.
 A Kanzen Fukkoku-ban edition, along with a "Special Box", was published on May 29, 2009.

 The fourth serialization was a science fiction story originally written by Tezuka, with the drawings done by Kitano Hideaki.
 It was serialized in the magazine Shōjo Friend in 1967, concurrently with its broadcast on television as animation.
 Kodansha encapsulated its chapters into two volumes released on May 3, 1967, and June 3, 1967.
 A tie-in to the anime series, Tezuka himself admitted that it was "a commercial flop, an ill-conceived" version.

 Six volumes of Nakayoshi's 1963 Princess Knight were released between May 18, and July 27, 2001 in the United States in a bilingual (English/Japanese) edition by Kodansha International.
 A preview of the 1953 manga was released in the July 2007 issue of Viz Media's magazine, Shojo Beat.
-At the 2011 San Diego Comic-Con International, Vertical announced that it had licensed the 1963 version for an English-language translation in North America.
+At the 2011 San Diego Comic-Con, Vertical announced that it had licensed the 1963 version for an English-language translation in North America.
 Vertical published it in two parts; the first on November 1, 2011, and the second on December 6, 2011.
 In the following year, Vertical licensed The Twin Knights, which was released on July 30, 2013.
 Both series were rereleased by Vertical in ebook format; first, The Twin Knights on July 22, 2015, and then both Princess Knight volumes on August 12, 2015.